 The early 80’s were spent mostly looking after our boys and creating gardens, and it was then that I embarked on a mission that was to change my life: I trained as a chef..

-Memberships of the Irish and English FOOD WRITERS’ GUILDS confirm and acknowledge my commitment to honest and authentic food, while 30 years of cheffing and food-writing taught me not only how to write recipes and be creative with food, but also how to style and photograph beautiful images.
-But first and foremost, these years taught how to share my knowledge with others..
+Memberships of the IRISH and ENGLISH FOOD WRITERS’ GUILDS confirm and acknowledge my commitment to honest and authentic food, while 30 years of cheffing and food-writing taught me not only to write recipes and be creative with food, but also how to style and photograph beautiful images.
+But first and foremost, these years taught how to SHARE MY KNOWLEDGE WITH OTHERS..

-While continuing to write and photograph food I completed a BA in Fine Art which guided me in my more artistic and creative decisions – which in turn led me to buy a rambling old ruin of a house on the Canal du Midi near Narbonne.
-Thus, in 2004 I moved lock stock and barrel (but minus t he pilot who choose to stay in Dublin) to the South of France to restore this ancient Maison de Maitre.
-After spending far too much money doing up this huge house, I ran it as a B&B with a foodie and artistic edge.
+While continuing to write about food I completed a BA in Fine Art which guided me in my more artistic and creative decisions – which in turn led me to buy a rambling old ruin of a house on the Canal du Midi near Narbonne.
+Thus, in 2004 I moved lock stock and barrel (but minus the pilot who choose to stay in Dublin) to the South of France to restore this ancient Maison de Maitre.
+After spending far too much money doing up this huge house, I had to ‘re-invent’ myself to pay some of this back, and so ran it as a B&B with a foodie and artistic edge.

 For 10 years I ran one-week COOKING and ART COURSES from there, but as the B&B got busier I found there was less and less time for my most ardent passions: cooking and art.
 So I sold up in 2013 and moved east to be closer to Provence.